romanr95/GUIDS/MASSA/MASSA_TESTNET.md

 ```
 cd /$HOME/massa/massa-client/ && ./massa-client -p YOUR_PASSWORD wallet_info
 ```
-Buying rolls.
+Buy a roll.
 ```
 cd /$HOME/massa/massa-client/ && ./massa-client -p YOUR_PASSWORD
 ```
 ```
 buy_rolls YOUR_WALLET_ADDRESS 1 0
 ```
-Checking the purchase of a roll.
-(Entering a command in the client)
+Check buying a roll.
+(Type command in client)
 ```
 wallet_info
 ```
 After 1 hour 40 minutes, the roll will become active and staking of tokens will begin.
 # STEP 8.
-Registering a node in Discord.
+Register a node in Discord.
-View the IP address of your server.
+Look at the IP addresses of your server.
 ```
 wget -qO- eth0.me
 ```